grumatic/cur_extractor/README.md

 # Consolidate CUR(Cost and Usage Report) data extractor
 This project extracts CUR data from S3 and split CUR data by linked AWS account id.
-After then it uploads to linked account's S3 bucket.
+After then it uploads extracted data to linked account's S3 bucket.
 AWS account id will use to distinguish CUR data and S3 bucket location.

 # Structure
 CUR Extractor/\